rafa1906/ist-leic/README.md

 ## Academic details
-This project was developed for FP (Fundamentos da Programação) - a introductory level programming class.
+This project was developed for FP (Fundamentos da Programação) - a first year introductory programming class.

 The final grade was **18.38/20.00**.